 Pastoral Support and Guidance

-Students in Twyford and William Perkin follow the same programme of pastoral support, though the timetabling of the sessions are slightly different between the two schools.
-In both schools we use the same framework of Christian values which we refer to as the 10:10 ethic to engage with current affairs and ethical issues.
+Students in Twyford, William Perkin and Ada Lovelace follow the same programme of pastoral support, though the timetabling of the sessions are slightly different between the schools.
+We use the same framework of Christian values which we refer to as the 10:10 ethic to engage with current affairs and ethical issues.

 The pastoral programme also covers PSHE and relationships and sex education.

-Every student is in a tutor group and their form tutors is their first port- of call if a student is in need of support.
+Every student is in a tutor group and their form tutor is their first port-of-call if a student is in need of support.
 The form tutor will ensure each 6th former uses the career guidance from the pastoral sessions and assemblies to identify appropriate progression routes beyond the 6th form.
-This preparation work happens during Yr 12 in order to ensure all students are ready to make well informed UCAS choices/acquire work experience placements from the end of Yr 12.
+This preparation work happens during Yr12 in order to ensure all students are ready to make well informed UCAS choices/acquire work experience placements from the end of Yr12 and to consider other post-18 options such as degree apprenticeships and apprenticeships.

 Community Service and Wider Learning